Jaffna Sri Lanka

 The Nallur Kandasamy Kovil

+If you have taken a trip on the northern route Nallur temple is one of the places you should visit in Sri Lanka.
+The majority of the people in northern Sri Lanka are Hindus and these people in Jaffna have a cultural connection to south India and their roots going back to Chola, Panday,= rulers of south India.
 The majority of the population in the region is Hindu and therefore this northernmost city of Sri Lanka is home to countless Hindu Temples.
 By far Nallur temple is the most popular Hindu temple in Jaffna.
 The Gopuram of the temple is more than 100 feet in height and decorated with beautiful, intricating designs.
-Nallur temple regarded as the most significant Hindu shrine in Jaffna, due to its antiquity.
+Nallur temple is regarded as the most significant Hindu shrine in Jaffna, due to its antiquity.
 This temple is included in most Sri Lanka tour itineraries that include Jaffna.

 Jaffna Archeological Museum

 Jaffna museum is one of the important places that need your attention.
 Large numbers of interesting artefacts are being displayed in the museum of Jaffna.
 Whalebones and centuries-old musical clay pots are worth to be mentioned here.